One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Bavarian Statue

 The statue looks over the Theresienwiese, the home of Oktoberfest, and stands in front of the equally impressive Hall of Fame.
-Tall and proud, Lady Bavaria was considered a wonder and was thought of as a blueprint for other major statues planned and constructed around the world.
+Tall and proud, Lady Bavaria was considered a wonder when she was built.
+She was considered a blueprint for other major statues planned and constructed around the world, inlcuding the Statue of Liberty in New York City.

 A close up image of the top of the Bavarian Statue, with a lion and women made of bronze, against a bright blue sky.